legendajar/circlepe-assignment/README.md

 ### Summary

 The MIT License is a permissive free software license that allows for reuse, modification, and distribution of the software.
 Under this license, you are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 The license also provides that the software is provided "as is," without any warranty of any kind.

-### Full License Text

-The full text of the MIT License is available in the [LICENSE](LICENSE) file in this repository.
-Here is a brief excerpt:

 ## Diagram and Explanation